Skip to main content

 Step 1: Start with Your Biggest Pain Point

-Do not try to fix everything at once.
-Identify your single biggest operational headache and find technology to solve it:
+Don't try to fix everything at once — that's a recipe for burning out and giving up.
+Pick your single worst operational headache and find technology to sort it:

-• Spending hours on delivery routes?
+• Spending hours on delivery routes every morning?
 Start with routing software

-• Constantly running out of key flowers?
-Begin with inventory management
+• Constantly running out of key stems at the worst possible moment?
+Inventory management

-• Losing track of event details?
-Implement event management tools
+• Losing track of event details and double-booking yourself?
+Event management tools

-• Do not know which products are profitable?
-Focus on analytics
+• No idea which products are actually profitable?
+Get some analytics in place

 Step 2: Choose Modern, Cloud-Based Tools

-• Low monthly subscriptions instead of huge upfront costs
+• Low monthly subscriptions instead of betting the farm upfront

-• Access from anywhere - phone, tablet, computer
+• Access from your phone, tablet, the shop computer — wherever you are

 Step 3: Demand Better from Software Vendors

-You should not need a computer science degree to run florist software.
-When evaluating tools, look for:
+You shouldn't need a computer science degree to manage your shop.
+When you're looking at tools, be ruthless:

 Step 4: Invest Time in Learning